mnot/I-D/draft-nottingham-webbotauth-use-cases.md

 * Some are acting on behalf of a group of end users
 * Some are acting on behalf of another entity (e.g., corporation, government, civil society organisation)
 * Some serve multiple constituencies

+Portraying "bot vs. human" is likely an unhelpful binary.